Berkeley-CS195/fa23/assignments/podcast1.md

 * **We suggest that you announce your topic and the media you are citing at the beginning of your podcast.** This will greatly facilitate peer and staff grading.
   * If you need to adjust your topic/media piece for any reason, please include it as part of the announcement at the beginning of your podcast.
 No need to resubmit any Google Forms or email us.
 * **File renaming**: Remember that peer reviewers will view your filename when they download; please rename your file if you would like to prefer anonymity.
 We suggest using a short-form version of your email hash, since you have already computed it.
+* **Transcript submissions**: If you prefer to submit a text transcript of your conversation for peer grading; details on how to use Zoom recordings for auto-transcript are at the bottom of the assignment page.
+Please note that you will need to ALSO submit the audio file to the [Optional] bCourses assignment, viewable to instructors only.
+That bCourses link is also at the top of this page.
 * If you need an extension, please fill out [the Extension/Regrade Request form](https://docs.google.com/forms/d/e/1FAIpQLSeDIBx-Q4-jtYq0FERjOmlDAfmdAn9k47kQlF7-iRQebcwzJw/viewform).

 ## Grading and Rubric